ivangfr/springboot-keycloak-openldap/README.md

 ```

 3. Create a new Realm
-- Go to top-left corner where `Master` realm is.
+- Go to top-left corner and hover the mouse over `Master` realm.
 A blue button `Add realm` will appear.
 Click on it.
 - On `Name` field, write `company-services`.
 Click on `Create`.

 4. Create a new Client